UAL-RE/lc-containers_vms/episodes/containers-part2.md

 ---
-title: "Using a Real-world container"
+title: "Creating Containers with Docker"
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using Markdown and `{sandpaper}`?
+- How do you create new Docker images?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
+- Explain how a Dockerfile is used to create Docker images
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Create a Dockerfile to run a command
+- Use `docker build` to create a new image
+- Update a Dockerfile to run a Python script

 ::::::::::::::::::::::::::::::::::::::::::::::::